gatsbyjs/gatsby/docs/blog/gatsbygram-case-study/index.md

         }
       }
     `
       ).then(result => {
         if (result.errors) {
-        console.log(result.errors)
-        reject(result.errors)
+          reject(new Error(result.errors))
         }

         // Create image post pages.
-      const postTemplate = path.resolve(`templates/post-page.js`)
+        const postTemplate = path.resolve(`src/templates/post-page.js`)
         // We want to create a detailed page for each
         // Instagram post.
 Since the scrapped Instagram data
         // already includes an ID field, we just use that for
         // each page's path.
-      _.each(result.data.allPosts.edges, edge => {
+        _.each(result.data.allPostsJson.edges, edge => {
           // Gatsby uses Redux to manage its internal state.
           // Plugins and sites can use functions like "upsertPage"
           // to interact with Gatsby.
           upsertPage({
             // Each page is required to have a `path` as well
             // as a template component.
 The `context` is
             // optional but is often necessary so the template
             // can query data specific to each page.
-          path: slug(edge.node.id),
+            path: `/${slug(edge.node.id)}/`,
             component: slash(postTemplate),
             context: {
               id: edge.node.id,
             },
           })
         })

-      resolve()
+        return
       })
+    )
   })
 }
 ```